Building Global Connections: A Conversation with Silvia del Bianco

 Exactly.
 When we had the project with Alzheimer’s patients for a year, it’s not that we healed.
 We didn’t heal.
 But the wellbeing was at the end of every lesson.
 The week after, someone from the family would come and say, “She was calmer.
 She was more receptive.
 We had the feeling that she was not angry, and perhaps she could sleep better.”
 Those are very tiny things, but they count a lot.

-Read the full interview online, which was originally published in the Spring 2016 issue of Dalcroze Connections, Vol. 1 No. 1.
+This article was originally published in the Fall 2015 issue of Dalcroze Connections, Vol. 1 No. 1.